ethanhusband/better-bookmarks/README.md

 2. Go into `chrome://extensions`, hit "Load Unpacked"
 3. Open to the `dist` directory
 4. Anytime you make changes, rerun `vite build` and hit refresh on the extension in `chrome://extensions`

+## License

+This project is licensed under the GNU General Public License v3.0 or later.

+See the [LICENSE](./LICENSE) file for details.